r-leeper/DS_Portfolio/README.md

 # DS_Portfolio
 Portfolio for potential employers to view past work.

-Currently contains my dissertation project report (WKF Rankings Report) and the notebooks that contributed to it.
+Currently contains my dissertation project report (WKF Rankings Report) and the notebooks that contributed to it plus DataCamp projects along with certification report

-I plan to add machine learing examples over time.